FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 **Overview**

-In this module, learn how to compare FLO-2D results using Rasterizor.
+In this module, the outcomes of various simulations conducted within the ACUNE+ Project are presented and analyzed.
+Discussions and result mapping utilizing Rasterizor and MapCrafter are also included.

 Required Data